 Everywhere you look, the 2022 Ford Maverick and Hyundai Santa Cruz trucks are in the news.
 That’s because these two pickup trucks are paving the way for a new breed of truck.
 Check out the specs on the new Ford and Hyundai trucks to see which one might check all of the boxes.

 Ford Maverick vs. Hyundai Santa Cruz: Towing capacities

-These trucks might be little, but the Ford Maverick and Hyundai Santa Cruz are also mighty.
+These trucks might be small, but the Ford Maverick and Hyundai Santa Cruz are also mighty.
 MotorTrend says that the Maverick has a max payload of 1,500 pounds.
 The Santa Cruz came in a bit higher at 1,748, but Hyundai has also modified that number a few times so far.

 The payload is the combined weight of passengers and cargo, different from the regular towing number.
 Hyundai noted that the Santa Cruz is only rated to carry 660 pounds in the truck’s bed.
 Ford did not specify how much the Maverick can carry.
 This isn’t unusual for automakers to omit giving this specific number out.

 The Maverick can tow 2,000 pounds across the board.
-The all-wheel-drive option increases the towing capacity to 4,000 pounds – with the optional towing package.
+The all-wheel drive option increases the towing capacity to 4,000 pounds – with the optional towing package.
 The Santa Cruz can tow 3,500 pounds with the base model.
-The all-wheel-drive upgrade allows for the truck to tow 5,000 pounds.
+The all-wheel drive upgrade allows for the truck to tow 5,000 pounds.

 Size differences: Ford Maverick and Hyundai Santa Cruz